ixiaopan/blog/content/post/linear-regression-01.md

 $$

 PS: We will revisit the squared error later from the perspective of MLE.

 ## Closed-form solution

-Okay, finally we find a function to measure the loss.
-Next we need to find the parameters that minimize the squared error.
-Good news is that our loss function is differentiable and convex!
-It means that we have a global minimial value and can be calculated directly by taking derivatives.
+Finally, we find a function to measure the loss.
+Next, we need to find the parameters that minimize the squared error.
+The good news is that our loss function is differentiable and convex!
+It means that we have the global minimum value and can be calculated directly by taking derivatives.

-Let's take the first derivatve of $b$
+Let's take the first derivatve w.r.t $b$

 $$